Bye-bye Seasonal Affective Disorder: The Power of Outdoor Workouts

 Unfortunately, for many of us, when the weather gets colder and the nights get longer, our mood goes down and our weight goes up.
-Here’s the motivation you need to kick off your winter training set a seasonal best.
+Here’s the motivation you need to kick off your winter training and set a seasonal best.

 WHAT’S CAUSING YOUR WINTER WEIGHT GAIN

-Winter weight gain is a thing, but don’t worry – it’s not the 2kg pile on that we read about in magazines.
+Winter weight gain is a thing, but don’t worry – it’s not the 2kg pile-on that we read about in magazines.
 Actually, the average weight gain over the winter season is a mere 0.48kg.
 (1) The problem is, these extra pounds stick around.
 They don’t disappear during the summer months and, over time, can lead to obesity.(1, 2)

 BIOLOGICAL ORIGINS OF WINTER WEIGHT GAIN

 The biological origins of our cold season kilos are much deeper: We humans possess an innate drive to gain weight as a way of surviving food scarcity.
-(3) Historically this was worst in the winter months.
+(3) Historically this was worse in the winter months.
 The risk of overeating wasn’t a concern back then.
 Now we have to choose between triple chocolate cheesecake and profiteroles.
 Scientists at the University of Exeter suggest that New Year’s Day may be the worst day to start a new diet.
 (4) So, until our biology evolves, we need a solution.
-Cold weather workouts are the perfect antidote.
+Outdoor workouts are the perfect antidote.